YotamNeeman/Portfolio/README.md

 This work was carried out as a collaborative effort with two fellow students, combining statistical analysis and visual storytelling to present findings effectively.

 - [Iris Analysis Notebook](iris_YN.ipynb)

-  This project explores the famous Iris dataset to analyze relationships between flower species and their physical characteristics.
+  This work examines the famous Iris dataset to explore relationships between flower species and their physical characteristics.
 Using Python, we visualized the data with Seaborn and Matplotlib, creating scatter plots and histograms to highlight patterns and differences between species.
-The analysis showcases the power of simple datasets in understanding data visualization and statistical relationships.
+The analysis demonstrates the value of simple datasets in understanding data visualization and statistical relationships.